Wood County Museum

 The Museum is the former Wood County Poor Farm, or Infirmary, and is open for self-guided tours daily.

-This 51-acre site features the Wood County History Museum, a functioning oil derrick, nature trails, herb gardens and more.
+This 51-acre site features the Wood County Museum, many original site buildings, nature trails, herb gardens and more.

 This is a collaborative effort between the the Wood County Historical Society, the Wood County Park District, and the Wood County Commissioners.